 Empowering Elders to Maintain Life Roles

 Chris Simons, Director of Dementia Services, Clark Retirement Community

 Renee Parham, Life Enrichment Specialist, Clark Retirement Community

 Montessori is an approach to life that supports each individual in engaging in their community in a purposeful way.
-Using the Montessori philosophy, roles, routines and activities are developed for each individual, which are meaningful to that person-giving everyone the opportunity to enjoy an enriched life full of possibilities, not limitations.
+Working with Jennifer Brush and Brush Development, the approved AMI training center for Montessori for Aging and Dementia in the United States. the Montessori philosophy, roles, routines and activities are developed for each individual, which are meaningful to that person-giving everyone the opportunity to enjoy an enriched life full of possibilities, not limitations.
 Individuals living in a Montessori community do as much for themselves and others as possible, rather than having things done to them or for them.
 Join Clark Retirement Community as they discuss the steps they implemented to identify and enable individualized roles for elders with dementia in their community.

 - Participants will develop an understanding of the importance of living a life with purpose so that individuals’ personhood can be maintained.